Wall Street rallies on rate hopes, notches gain for the week - NewsBreak

 “As long as wage gains are coasting to a sustainable altitude, the Fed might continue to throttle back its rate hikes,” said Brian Jacobsen, senior investment strategist at Allspring Global Investments.

-A separate report also showed that activity in U.S. services industries surprisingly contracted last month, the first time that's happened since 2020.
-Analysts said that's likely due in part to the rate hikes already pushed through by the Fed, and the weakness could also reduce pressure on the nation's inflation.
+A separate report also showed that activity in the U.S. services industries contracted last month for the first time since 2020.
+Analysts said that's likely due in part to the rate hikes already pushed through by the Fed, and the weakness could reduce pressure on the nation's inflation.

 That report helped steady the stock market following a shaky morning and sent it ripping higher again.
 After opening the day with an initial pop of 1.2%, the S&P 500 lost almost all of it within minutes as Wall Street struggled with how to interpret the U.S. jobs report and what it means for the Fed and rates.